Rail industry 'has failed passengers'

-Chris Grayling says GTR 'failed passengers'
+Chris Grayling says rail industry 'has failed passengers'

-The transport secretary says the "rail industry has collectively failed" passengers when timetable changes caused chaos across the network.
+The transport secretary says the "rail industry has collectively failed" passengers after timetable changes caused chaos across the network.

-Chris Grayling wrote to MPs over the "wholly unsatisfactory" service from Govia Thameslink Railway (GTR) as many trains in and out of south-east England suffered "Meltdown Monday" on 21 May.
+Chris Grayling wrote to MPs over the "wholly unsatisfactory" service on Govia Thameslink Railway and Northern.

-GTR said it expected disruption to ease "over the coming month".
+GTR said it expected disruption to ease "over the coming month" and Northern said it has commissioned a report to "ensure lessons are learned".

-A Surrey rail user group earlier blamed the Department for Transport (DfT).

-Stephen Trigg of the Reigate, Redhill and District Rail Users Association, added: "Thameslink is just failing all over the place.
-This morning six out of 12 trains have disappeared from the timetable.
-That's before any cancellations.
-How do people get to work?"

-The shake-up started on 20 May and saw every train time on each operator changed, affecting an estimated half a million commuters.

-Mr Grayling also criticised Network Rail, saying it "cannot cope" with the workload, and its performance was "simply unacceptable".
+The transport secretary also criticised Network Rail, saying it "cannot cope" with the workload, and its performance was "simply unacceptable".

 He added: "We were aware there might be some disruption in the early stages of any new timetable change but the scale of the problem has far outstripped any expectation."